webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 ## 1.5 MySQL

-- **MySQL**
-  - MySQL is a leading relational database system sponsored by Oracle.
-- **MySQL Community / MySQL Server**
-  - MySQL Community, commonly called MySQL Server, is a free edition.
-- **MySQL Enterprise**
-  - MySQL Enterprise is a paid edition for managing commercial databases.
-MySQL Enterprise includes MySQL Server and additional administrative applications.
-- **root account**
-  - The root account, the administrative account that has full control of MySQL.
 - **MySQL Command-Line Client**
   - The MySQL Command-Line Client is a text interface **included in the MySQL Server download**.
-The Command-Line Client allows developers to connect to the database server, perform administrative functions, and execute SQL statements.
+  - The Command-Line Client allows developers to connect to the database server, perform administrative functions, and execute SQL statements.
   - ![mysql](img/mysql.PNG)
-  - The animation above shows the user typing SQL commands that use the 'world' database, a database that is usually installed with MySQL.
+  - MYSQL Community sometimes includes the 'world' database, a database to practice with.
+- **root account**
+  - The root account, the **administrative account that has full control** of MySQL.
 - **error code**
   - MySQL Server returns an error code and description when an **SQL statement is syntactically incorrect** or the **database cannot execute the statement**.
-- **MySQL Workbench**
-  - MySQL Workbench is installed with MySQL Server and allows developers to execute SQL commands using an editor.

 ## 2.01 Relational model